Government Technology

 Government Technology magazine is the flagship periodical of Folsom, California-based publishing company e.Republic Incorporated.
 The magazine contains editorial content about information technology in the public-sector, primarily in state and local government.
-The magazine was established in 1987.

 Government Technology serves branches of the state, county, municipal, special district and federal government as well as government associations.

-Government Technology magazine is a considered a trade or business-to-business publication.
+Government Technology is a trade publication.
 Circulation, according to e.Republic, was 77,897 at the end of the 2008 fiscal year.
+It also hosts related conferences with seminars for the private and public sectors.